Porcelain vs Cork Flooring

 Another finish option is polyurethane, a clear coating that protects cork and provides stain and water protection.
 But it is more susceptible to scratching.
 And it needs to be reapplied every five to seven years.

 The other aspect of the finished look of cork is its shape.
 It is easy to cut into endless shapes, which can provide a distinctive, high-end look in your space.
-Combing creative shapes with different colors of cork, designers like the visual impact this product can make.
+Combining creative shapes with different colors of cork, designers like the visual impact this product can make.

 Porcelain